Updated 5/31/2023: To view the building's system performance, please click here.

 DURHAM – The Oyster River Cooperative School District is proud to announce that Oyster River Middle School has achieved the much sought-after LEED (Leadership in Energy and Environmental Design) Gold status for its innovation.

-The Middle School opened in February 2022, following a multi-year project focused on four pillars: energy sustainability, academic mission, wellness and safety, and acknowledgement of local, regional, and state history.
+The Middle School opened in February 2022, following a multi-year project focused on four pillars: energy sustainability, academic mission, wellness and safety, and acknowledgment of local, regional, and state history.

 Lavallee Brensinger Architects of Manchester developed the building plan to include state-of-the-art technology and energy efficient design.